 Glasses like the Avulux Migraine & Light Sensitivity glasses can help when a dark room is inaccessible (though we find people still love wearing Avulux in their dark rooms while they're looking at screens).
-The science says that actively wearing precision tinted glasses, like Avulux, can lower your number of headache days, reduce your migraine pain, and relieve light sensitivity.
+The science says that actively wearing precision tinted glasses, like Avulux, can help people with migraine and light sensitivity.

 There are finally non-pharmacological options for migraine sufferers and people experiencing photophobia that are truly risk-free.